<img src="//bat.bing.com/action/0?ti=5104607&amp;Ver=2" height="0" width="0" style="display:none; visibility: hidden;">

 For most individuals, this means you will no longer be eligible when you turn 65.
 You lose eligibility as of the first day of the month you turn 65.

-You may make full year’s contribution into the HSA, even if you are eligible for only part of the year.
-If you make a contribution for the full year when you only had partial year HSA-eligibility, you must remain HSA-eligible through the last month of the following calendar year to avoid tax and penalty.
+You may make a full year’s contribution to the HSA, even if you are eligible for only part of the year.
+If you make a contribution for the full year when you only had partial-year HSA eligibility, you must remain HSA-eligible through the last month of the following calendar year to avoid taxes and penalties.

 Can I make changes to the amount I contribute to my HSA during the plan year?